×

 7. Corn

 Perfect for summer barbecues, we're not surprised to see corn make it onto this list.
-Having such a sweet flavour, corn is enjoyed straight as it is.
+Having such a sweet flavor, corn is enjoyed straight as it is.
 While it tastes even better with some butter and mayo rubbed on, no one would ever complain about having it plain.
 It's that good!

 8. Peas